mroget/Paper-code-Optimality-conditions-for-spatial-search-with-multiple-marked-vertices/README.md

 ```
 pip install QWSearch_rust-0.1.0.tar.gz
 ```
 **Note that this will install a python package qwsearch on your computer which contains the implementation of the QWSearch algorithm.
-Tou can uninstall this package with the following command:**
+You can uninstall this package with the following command:**
 ```
 pip uninstall QWSearch_rust
 ```